emzra-public/TextMeWhen/README.md

 Upcoming Features: Custom messages, reminder text in advance of event, more than 1 scheduled message, user accounts to manage attendee list & replies, rollbar error logging, WhatsApp integration.

-Thank you to the BigDummyInitiative community for your encouragement with this project and allowing me to brainstorm ideas with you.
+Thank you to the CTRLSHIFTCOLLAB community for your encouragement with this project and allowing me to brainstorm ideas with you.
 A special thanks to Cloud#6969, Prath#9580, lilintech#1668, and kai_11#4616.

 ## Version Updates